im-amankumar/homomorphic-encryption/README.md

 care providers on an encrypted dataset, thus ensuring the privacy while maintaining the utility of the data.
 The system will provide secure sharing of data and collaborative research to improve the care given to patients, adhering to strict regulations on privacy.

-Our implementation involves robust encryption algorithm design, optimization for performance, and integration into existing health care data management systems.
+My implementation involves robust encryption algorithm design, optimization for performance, and integration into existing health care data management systems.
 This project aims to improve the security and privacy of sensitive healthcare data by offering a scalable and efficient solution for privacy-preserving computations in the health care industry.
 # Keywords: Homomorphic Encryption, Data Security, Healthcare Data.